Sweden raises alert level as bird flu spreads to neighboring Denmark

-STOCKHOLM Sweden has raised the alert level for poultry to the second highest following an outbreak of bird flu in neighboring Denmark, the Swedish board of Agriculture said on Monday.
+STOCKHOLM (Reuters) - Sweden has raised the alert level for poultry to the second highest following an outbreak of bird flu in neighboring Denmark, the Swedish board of Agriculture said on Monday.

 The board raised the level to two on a scale of three, which means poultry must be kept indoors.